dustinpfister/blog_posts/_posts/lodash_method.md

 layout: post
 categories: lodash
 id: 467
-updated: 2019-06-05 15:08:04
+updated: 2020-06-02 09:46:43
-version: 1.5
+version: 1.6
 ---

-The lodash \_.method method can be used to call a method at a given path when used with another lodash method like _.map, or _.filter.
+The [lodash \_.method](https://lodash.com/docs/4.17.15#method) method can be used to call a method at a given path when used with another lodash method like \_.map, or _.filter.
 This is one of the lesser known methods in lodash that I do not see myself using often, and if you are scratching your head wondering if this is a feature that makes lodash worth the hassle or not you have come to the right place.

 <!-- more -->